BagaSiva/gitTraining/README.md

    #### This job performs the following tasks:

    - Checkout the `bigfix-docker` repository:
      ```bash
      git clone git@github.com:prog/vm-automation.git
      ```
    - Execute the `make` command to build the vCenter automation client image:
      ```bash
      make build-automation-client
      ```
    - Tag the build number with the Docker image and push it to the JFROG Docker registry.

-### Create VM, Configure Hostname, and Configure IP4 Properties
+*Create VM, Configure Hostname, and Configure IP4 Properties*
+---

 2. Run the following Jenkins job to create a VM, configure the hostname, and configure IP4 properties:
    **Jenkins job URL:** [http://sup.jenkins.dev.com/vm/job/Jenkins_job_Create_VM/](http://sup.jenkins.dev.com/vm/job/Jenkins_job_Create_VM/)

-   This job performs the following tasks:
+   #### This job performs the following tasks:

    - Remove the automation container if it already exists.